batterypass/BatteryPassDataModel/README.md

 Detailed schema definitions and relationships between entities are provided in the `/BatteryPassSchema` directory.
 For the compilation of the data model schema, the [Eclipse Semantic Modeling Framework](https://eclipse-esmf.github.io/esmf-documentation/index.html) was used, that provides a meta model for data modelling for data exchange purpose based on RDF.

+An example of the concrete implementation of a battery passport system based on that data model could be found here: https://thebatterypass.io/

 ## Contributing